hip89/My_ban_script.sh/README.md

 ## License
 Copyright 2018 Keval Patel

-Licensed under the Apache Licens
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance wi